LamaKing/slides_rigid/docs/source/index.rst

 The rigid approximation allows for treatment of large clusters approaching sizes of AFM experiments.
 This is of course a major approximation, and yet a reasonable one to qualitatively describe the contact between stiff materials like graphite and hBN.
 The large-scale capabilities and qualitative description, make SLIDES the perfect tool to explore interafaces at little computational cost and derive scaling laws as a function of the system paramters, e.g. cluster size or substrate potential.
-To the best of our knowledge, no such tool is available today: LAMMPS can be used for common cases for which the interaction potentials are available (e.g. graphene/hBN) and homemade ad-hoc solution are adopted elsewhere.
+To the best of our knowledge, no such tool is available today: LAMMPS can be used for common cases for which force fields are available (e.g. graphene/hBN) and homemade system-specific solutions are found in the literature.

 This package is a collection of functions implementing the above physical system and automating routines usually needed to study the static, dynamics and scaling laws of friction at nanoscale interfaces.
 SLIDES is not object oriented, but mainly based on function.
 This choice stems from the will to keep the software as simple as possible, easy to extend and allow single parts of the code to be easily integrated in other projects.